MVHCA Board of Directors

 Experiencing a universal health care system in Canada for four years persuaded her after retirement to join the effort to achieve a comparable system in Oregon.

-Michael C. Huntington—At-Large Board Member, Speakers Bureau Coordinator
+Michael C. Huntington—Co-Chair, Speakers Bureau Coordinator

 Mike grew up in Southern California.
 He attended Oregon State University and the University of Oregon Medical School, now Oregon Health Sciences University (OHSU).
 He was an Army flight surgeon in Viet Nam in 1969.
 He received his residency training at OHSU, was a Radiation Oncologist for 35 years, and was Medical Director of the Radiation Oncology Department at Samaritan Regional Cancer Center in Corvallis from 1984 to 2006.